Neologisms of Stanisław Lem: Discussion

 The first works about Lem's language are dated by the early 1960s (Wesolowska 1963, Handke 1964, Moszyńska 1964).

 Strategies for translating The Cyberiads short story Jak ocalał świat (How the World was Saved), which relies on both nonsense neologisms and words which begin with the letter N in Polish, were discussed by Douglas Hofstadter in Le Ton beau de Marot.

 In 2006 Monika Krajewska published a Polish-Russian dictionary of over 1,500 Lem's neologisms.
+Each entry is supplied with the reference to the source (often with quotations), as well as with an attempt of etymology: either an exact one, or an indication to the corresponding word formation rules, or suggested associations which could lie in the origins of the neologism in question.
+Same with Russian equivalents (sometimes more than one, due to multiple translations).
+For 28 neologisms Marcin Fastyn suggested different etymologies.